Package insert / prescribing information

 Medically reviewed by Drugs.com.
 Last updated on Mar 22, 2022.

 On This Page

-It is recommended that Bleomycin for Injection USP be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
+It is recommended that Bleomycin for injection be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
 Appropriate management of therapy and complications is possible only when adequate diagnostic and treatment facilities are readily available.

 Pulmonary fibrosis is the most severe toxicity associated with Bleomycin.
 The most frequent presentation is pneumonitis occasionally progressing to pulmonary fibrosis.
 Its occurrence is higher in elderly patients and in those receiving greater than 400 units total dose, but pulmonary toxicity has been observed in young patients and those treated with low doses.

 A severe idiosyncratic reaction consisting of hypotension, mental confusion, fever, chills, and wheezing has been reported in approximately 1% of lymphoma patients treated with Bleomycin.

 Bleomycin for injection, USP is provided as a sterile lyophilized powder for reconstitution containing 15 units per vial which are intended for intramuscular, intravenous, subcutaneous or intrapleural administration.

 Its chemical name is N'-[3-(dimethylsulphonio)propyl]Bleomycin-amide (Bleomycin A2) and N'-[4-(guaniodobutyl)]Bleomycin-amide (Bleomycin B2).

 Note: A unit of Bleomycin is equal to the formerly used milligram activity.
 The term milligram activity is a misnomer and was changed to units to be more precise.